soniasurgy/maxRgain/README.md

 # maxRgain

-maxRgain implements an Integer Programming-based method for optimising genetic gain in polyclonal selection, where the goal is to select a group of genotypes that jointly meet multi-trait selection criteria.
+maxRgain implements an Integer Programming-based method for optimizing genetic gain in polyclonal selection, where the goal is to select a group of genotypes that jointly meet multi-trait selection criteria.
 The method uses predictors of genotypic effects obtained from the fitting of